 For the shrimp, I used Wildtree’s chipotle seasoning, lots of fresh-squeezed lime, and half a stick of butter.
 Use a melonballer to make neat little spheres with the grits, or if you feel REALLY fancy, use an ice cream scoop to make an upright cylinder and pour the shrimp inside.

 Harissa is a delicious, earthy pepper blend commonly used in South Africa and the Middle East, as well as the Caribbean islands.
 I roasted some fresh squash, zucchini, carrots, onions, and sweet potatoes in harissa and drizzled them with coconut oil.

 For the chicken, I used Wildtree’s jerk season blend and added a little more cinnamon.
 I like to coat both sides of the chicken in the spice and let it sit covered, on low heat, for about ten minutes each side before turning the heat up high and adding onions.

 Finally, I made some mixed wild rice with cilantro and lime, and some black beans with minced garlic.
 I sliced pineapple, mango, and spicy smoked beets, then we started building our plates.

 He already ate half of his while I was busy taking photos.
 Best compliment ever.

-We ate so much that we failed to leave room for dessert, so we broke out the accordion and drank coconut seltzer slushes instead.
+We ate so much that we failed to leave room for dessert, so we drank coconut seltzer slushes instead.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.